[UPDATE 12/27/2016 – This article was recently modified to reflect a more accurate and thorough exposition of Colossians 2:16-17]

 Also, contextually speaking, the “principalities and powers” in Colossians 2:15 whom Christ “spoiled” (i.e. disarmed) and “triumphed over” were none other than Satan and his inner circle of rebellious angels (Ephesians 6:12) who are persistently fond of accusing the faithful (Job 2:1-6, Zechariah 3:1-2).
 In fact, in Revelation 12:10 Satan is referred to as the “accuser of our brethren…who accuses them before our God day and night.”
 Satan and his accusing angels were publicly humiliated when Christ took every accusation of a transgressed ordinance leveled by our adversary and nailed it to his cross thereby owning the guilt and shame of these innumerable crimes.

-If as we have seen, Colossians 2:13-14 does not implicate the Mosaic law, then why are theologians constantly using it to argue for the abolition of the law?
+If, as we have seen, Colossians 2:13-14 does not implicate the Mosaic law, then why are theologians constantly using it to argue for the abolition of the Mosaic law?
 For instance, why does Dr. Arnold Fruchtenbaum argue the following way:

 Source: [Arnold G. Fruchtenbaum, The Sabbath, Paragraph 12.144]

-The Scriptures teach us that Christ’s finished sacrifice on the cross nullified the Law’s death penalty for all men (1 Corinthians 15:22) but especially for those who believe the Gospel (1 Timothy 4:10).
-Because all believers are already “[raised up] together with [Christ]” (v.13) we have also already been delivered from the law’s administration of death (2 Corinthians 3:7).
+The Scriptures teach us that Christ’s atoning sacrifice on the cross nullified the Law’s death penalty for all men (1 Corinthians 15:22) but especially for those who believe the Gospel (1 Timothy 4:10).
+Because all believers are already “[raised up] together with [Christ]” (v.13) then it follows that we also have already been delivered from the law’s administration of death (2 Corinthians 3:7).
 By Christ’s indwelling Spirit, we can now fearlessly keep the commandments of God so “that the righteousness of the law might be fulfilled in us” (Romans 8:4).
-Because of Christ’s finished work on the cross, Christians can now serve the Law of God (Romans 7:6,25) without the fear that falling short of it will result in our demise because we are guaranteed the Resurrection of Life (John 5:29), a glorified and immortal body (Philippians 3:21) and because the assurance of our salvation is not based upon whether we have adhered to the Law (Galatians 2:16) but instead upon whether we have obeyed the Gospel (Hebrews 5:9, 1 Peter 1:22).
+Because of Christ’s sacrifice on the cross, Christians can now serve the Law of God (Romans 7:6,25) without the fear that falling short of it will result in our demise for we are guaranteed the Resurrection of Life (John 5:29), a glorified and immortal body (Philippians 3:21) and the assurance of our salvation is not based upon whether we have adhered to the Law (Galatians 2:16) but instead upon whether we have obeyed the Gospel (Hebrews 5:9, 1 Peter 1:22).
 In this way, the law as prophesied (Isaiah 42:21), has been made honorable.

-Yet, based upon this GML bible study and upon several bible commentaries from respected theologians, it is clear that many still (wrongly) see Colossians 2:14-17 as a passage which teaches the abolition of the Mosaic Law and the condemnation of Jewish legalism.
-The Greek term Ioudaizō ¹ which appears in Galatians 2:14 transliterates to the English word judaize and refers to someone who seeks to live as a Jew or imitate Jewish life.
+Yet, based upon this GML Bible study and upon several Bible commentaries from respected theologians, it is clear that many still (wrongly) see Colossians 2:14-17 as a passage which teaches the abolition of the Mosaic law and the condemnation of Jewish legalism.
+The Greek term Ioudaizō¹ which appears in Galatians 2:14 transliterates to the English word judaize and refers to someone who seeks to live as a Jew or imitate Jewish life.
 In the New Covenant era, this same term (i.e. Judaizer) has become a way to describe any professing Christian who, like the Old Covenant Jew, trusts in law-keeping for his or her salvation.
 In Galatians 2:4, Paul speaks of certain Judaizers who had come down from Jerusalem to Antioch to secretly spy out the liberty which Antioch believers had through their faith in Jesus Christ.
-The goal of these “false brethren” was to bring Antioch believers back into the bondage of the law by pronouncing judgments against them based upon the Law of Moses.
-Specifically, these Judaizers argued that it was not enough just to believe in Jesus and that unless Gentile converts were also circumcised according to the Law of Moses, they could not be saved (Acts 15:1).
+The goal of these “false brethren” was to bring Antioch believers back into the bondage of the law by pronouncing judgments against them based upon the law of Moses.
+Specifically, these Judaizers argued that it was not enough just to believe in Jesus and that unless Gentile converts were also circumcised according to the law of Moses, they could not be saved (Acts 15:1).
 The false idea that a believer in Christ must follow certain rules in order to attain or maintain his salvation is called legalism.
 Paul rightly condemned the Judaizers for teaching this false gospel in Galatians 1:6-9 and declared that all followers of Christ were free from the bondage of the law.
-Therefore, if Colossians 2:16-17 DID refer to a type of Jewish legalism which instead focuses on food and feast days instead of circumcision, then the same rebuke Paul leveled in Galatians 1:6-9 should also apply here.
-Meaning, if the Colossians were being told that unless they observed the Jewish feast days and dietary laws they could not be saved, then it is right to condemn such a teaching as being heretical.
+Therefore, if Colossians 2:16-17 DOES refer to a type of Jewish legalism which tethers the believer’s salvation to the observance of dietary laws and feast days, then the same rebuke Paul leveled in Galatians 1:6-9 should also apply here.
+Meaning, if the Colossians were being told that unless they observed the Lord’s feast days and dietary laws they could not be saved, then it is right to condemn such a teaching as being heretical.
 Besides, 1 Corinthians 5:1-5 makes it clear that even committing the sin of incestuous fornication (which is expressly forbidden in Ephesians 5:3) cannot cause a true believer to lose his or her salvation.
-Therefore, if a believer who engages in such a depraved fornication is still saved, then it follows all the more that a believer who violates the Jewish dietary laws or does not regard the Jewish festivals is still saved.
+Therefore, if a believer who engages in such a depraved fornication is still saved, then a fortiori (i.e. it follows all the more that) a believer who violates the Jewish dietary laws or does not regard the Jewish festivals is still saved.

-Notwithstanding, it is necessary to understand that Colossians 2:14-17 does NOT say or teach that the Sabbath law (or any other law for that matter) has ended; rather, this passage merely implies that a Christian should not allow anyone outside of the “body of Christ” to judge them regarding dietary laws, or regarding the observance of feast days, the new moon or the Sabbaths.
-Shortly, we will delve into why this is the only correct interpretation of this oft-cited anti-Sabbatarian proof-text.
+Notwithstanding, it is necessary to understand that Colossians 2:14-17 does NOT say or teach that the Sabbath law (or any other law for that matter) has ended.
+Rather, this passage merely implies that a Christian should not allow anyone outside of the “body of Christ” to judge them regarding dietary laws, and regarding the observance of feast days, the new moon or the Sabbaths.
+Shortly, we will delve into why this is the only correct interpretation of this oft-cited, anti-Sabbatarian proof-text.

-The usefulness of the law to the New Covenant believer is demonstrated by the fact that God still sees it fit to be written in our hearts (Hebrews 10:15-16), and by the fact our faith is said to establish the law (Roman 3:31) rather than to make it void.
+The usefulness of the law to the New Covenant believer is demonstrated by the fact that God still sees it fit to be written in our hearts (Hebrews 10:15-16), and by the fact that our faith is said to establish the law (Roman 3:31) rather than to make it void.
 Yet, by marginalizing the law and making it disreputable, many Christians believe that this will keep them from the dangers of legalism.
 Some prudent theologians have labeled the tendency of Christians to think in this way as the “hyper-grace” movement .
 Both the hyper-grace ideology and legalism are equally extreme and equally false.
-In fact, when you think about it, the hyper-grace movement is really just a form of antinomianism—the theological doctrine which argues that by faith and God’s grace Christians are freed from all laws.
-Of course, if Colossians 2:16 must be interpreted to mean that the Mosaic Laws are no longer relevant, then we should be shocked to find that in Acts 15:20,29 & Acts 21:25 the Antioch Christians were instructed by the apostles to keep some of them.
+In fact, when you think about it, the hyper-grace movement is really just a form of antinomianism—i.e. the theological doctrine which argues that by faith and God’s grace Christians are freed from all laws.
+Of course, if Colossians 2:16 must be interpreted to mean that the Mosaic Laws are no longer relevant, then we should all be shocked to discover that in Acts 15:20,29 & Acts 21:25 the Antioch Christians were instructed by the apostles to keep some of these no-longer-relevant laws.
 Specifically, they were told to abstain from meats offered to idols (Exodus 34:15), from fornication (Leviticus 18), from eating blood (Leviticus 7:26) and from eating animals that were strangled (Leviticus 17:13).
-The reason why they were told to abide by these prohibitions was because since the days of old, the Mosaic Law had continually been taught by some in every city, every week on the Sabbath day (Act 15:21).
+The reason why they were told to abide by these prohibitions was because, since the days of old, the Mosaic Law had continually been taught by preachers in every city, and this preaching was done every week on the Sabbath day (Act 15:21).
 Therefore, since all four of the requested prohibitions are from the Mosaic law, it seems strange that some Christians still argue that the Mosaic Laws were abolished, are no longer operative in any sense, and are no longer relevant to the lives of New Covenant believers.
 What makes the 15th chapter of Acts all the more compelling is that the very issue being discussed there is the condemnation of Jewish legalism; yet, the conclusion to the issue which is found in Acts 15:29 appears to confirm the ongoing relevance of the Torah.
-Therefore, if Colossians 2:16 is saying that one does not have to be Jewish to be a Christian, then based upon Acts 15:29 we must also declare that one does not need to forsake the Law of Moses to be a Christian.
+Therefore, if Colossians 2:16 is saying that one does not have to be Jewish in order to be a Christian, then based upon Acts 15:29 we must also declare that one does not need to forsake the law of Moses in order to be a Christian.